MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

    ![winding-core](brushed-dc-motor/winding-core.png)

    Insert the iron rod fully into the holder, mark off 10mm exposed, and cut to length.
 It is important to leave no more than 10mm exposed so that the windings clear the stators when rotating.
-Add a drop of superglue in the core holder to keep the iron core in place.
-2. Glue the winding washers in place, leaving 2mm exposed for clamping in a drill for winding:
+Attach the winding washer to the end of the core leaving 2mm exposed:

    ![winding-washer](brushed-dc-motor/winding-washer.png)

+   This bit on the end will be clamped in a drill when winding the electromagnets.
+Repeat for all windings.
+Depending on the design (see below), there will be either two or four windings.

+2. Before gluing the winding cores and washers in place, assemble the winding holder on the rotor and ensure that it spins freely:

+   {% include youtubePlayer.html id="DvroBsg1bpU" %}

+3. Add a drop of superglue in the core holder to keep each iron core in place.
+Also glue the winding washers in place.

 ## Wind the Electromagnetic Coils